NO.190 Engineering Dependable Ubiquitous Systems

 Overview

 Today, even small devices – from mobile phones to industrial robots – are internet-connected, are capable of running software and are situated close to end-users or applications, rendering the overall systems induced software-intensive.
-Commonly understood by evocative terms such as Industry 4.0 or as said to be exhibiting smart functionalities, they are becoming ubiquitous and are increasingly integrated in daily life.
+Commonly understood by evocative terms such as Industry 4.0 or as said to be exhibiting smart functionalities, they are becoming ubiquitous and are increasingly integrated in daily life and are increasingly engineered with autonomy in mind.

 Paradigms and approaches from software engineering and programming languages have shown to be highly effective for such designs – however traditional methods and techniques face challenges from this new domain.
-Examples range from model-based engineering and code generation to tackle heterogeneity, to verification techniques employed at runtime for requirements validation or AI planning used to devise control actions.
-All those require the backing of sound engineering techniques in order to build and operate scalable, usable and efficient applications and systems.
+Examples range from model-based engineering and code generation to tackle heterogeneity, to verification techniques employed at runtime for requirements validation or AI used to devise control actions.
+All those require the backing of sound engineering techniques in order to build and operate scalable, usable and efficient applications and systems that operate in a way that is beneficial to individuals, society and the environment.
 This Shonan meeting aims to investigate wide themes within software engineering for dependable ubiquitous systems, including:

-• Software-defined Everything.
-Software is used to abstract and automate management and control of computational, networking, storage, or hardware resources of various devices.
+- Software-defined Everything.
+Software is used to abstract and automate management and control of computational, networking, storage, or hard-ware resources of various devices.
 Applications involve various software stacks and exhibit different complexities, with multiple software components being deployed in diverse infrastructures and contexts being a central theme: components may be deployed on (or migrated to) different hosts, ranging from resource-constrained or domain-specific devices to powerful cloud servers.
 Architecting and developing such systems reliably is a major challenge.
-Software-defined everything here involves active management of the system by software agents, which set in motion configuration changes to satisfy system objectives.
+Software-defined everything here involves active management of the system by (possibly autonomous) software agents, which set in motion actions to satisfy system objectives.
 Attributes such as locality, variability in the environment, and distribution of computation (manifested as uncertainty at runtime) pose challenges, calling for additional management and control closer to the software components’ operating architectural layer.
-A further open problem is how to instrument requirements validation and control at runtime for systems that are diverse, are expected to scale (e.g., to avoid resource saturation or central points of failure), ensure conformance to new requirements (e.g., privacy, responsiveness), or are highly dynamic.
+A further open problem is how to instrument requirements verification and control at runtime for systems that are diverse, are expected to scale (e.g., to avoid resource saturation or central points of failure), ensure conformance to new requirements (e.g., privacy, responsiveness), or are highly dynamic.

 Format